intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 # Conclusions

-Looking forward, the workshop participants identified that solving the entire problem space will be challenging for a number of reasons.
+Looking forward, the workshop participants identified that solving the entire problem space with a single approach will be challenging for a number of reasons.
 First, scalability of many solutions will likely be an issue as some solutions are expensive in implementation.
 Collaboration between multiple parties will be required for many mechanisms to function.
-Finally, there is an unanswered question of whether or not network operators be willing to participate and allow technologies into their environment requirements in exchange for technologies that prove their clients are being good net-citizens?
-If so, should some of these solutions be required to exist before increased encryption happens, for example with TLS/ECH that is being block by some network operators.
+Finally, there is an unanswered question of whether or not network operators be willing to participate and allow technologies into their environment requirements in exchange for technologies that prove their clients are being good net-citizens.
+If so, some of these solutions might be required to exist before networks allow certain type of increased encryption; consider the example of TLS Encrypted Client Hello being blocked by some network operators.

 The breadth of the problem space itself is another complicating factor.
 A wide variety of networks architectures exist that have different requirements for both data encryption and network management.
-Every problem space will have different encumbrances of multiple types, for example technical, legal, data ownership, regulations, etc.  A new network architecture may be needed to solve this problem at a larger scope, which would in turn require interoperability support from all network product vendors.
+Each problem space will have different encumbrances of multiple types; for example, technical, legal, data ownership, adn regulatory concerns.
+New network architectures might be needed to solve this problem at a larger scope, which would in turn require interoperability support from network product vendors.
 In the end, we should recognize that one solution will not solve all these cases and it is more likely that different use cases will require different solutions.
-Finally education about any solutions will be required in order to ensure regulation and policy organizations can understand and thus support the deployment of developed solutions.
+Education about various solutions will be required in order to ensure regulation and policy organizations can understand and thus support the deployment of developed solutions.